LightBuzz/Azure-Unity/README.md

 ### HTTPS

 The LightBuzz SDK is built with security in mind.
-The native Microsoft ```HttpClient``` modules do not support HTTPS in Unity.
+The native Microsoft ```MobileServiceClient``` does not support HTTPS in Unity.
 Our team has built the HTTP requests from scratch using the ```UnityWebRequest``` class.
 This way, your data are encrypted and transmitted securely.

 ### HTTP(S) methods